 Hydrophobic membranes are very microporous and highly hydrophobic.
 They retain water, but at the same time allow water vapor and air to pass through.
 Water molecules from the air are therefore not separated.
 This makes the membranes unsuitable for ventilation drying.
 However, they are used in numerous other areas, for example in waterproof textiles, microfiltration, packaging materials or pressure equalization elements.

 Nitrogen blanketing of containers is preferable if the substance is to be protected from oxygen to prevent oxidation.
 However, if the main purpose is to protect the substance from moisture, an adsorber is a much better choice.
 It is easier to handle and cheaper to use.

 The use of a tank air dryer in combination with the blanketing of an inert gas, such as nitrogen, is not recommended.
 The blanketing creates a continuous positive pressure, while an adsorber requires negative pressure to draw in air and dry it.
 Thus, the two processes work in opposite directions.
 The expensive nitrogen would continuously escape via the adsorber.

-After mounting an adsorber, moisture from the ambient air should not normally enter the system.
-If there is nevertheless water in the system after a certain time, check whether there are other air openings, such as cylinder seals or damage.
+After mounting an adsorber, moisture from the ambient air should normally not enter the system.
+However, if there is water in the system after a certain time, check for other air openings, such as cylinder seals or damage.

-If a plant is operated at permanently low humidity, the use of a respiratory dryer is not necessary.
-Adsorbers are used when plants contain hygroscopic liquids, air humidities from 70% rH and ambient temperatures from 25°C prevail or the plants are exposed to temperature fluctuations of +/- 10°C.
+If a plant is operated at permanently low humidity, the use of a breath dryer is not necessary.
+Adsorbers are used when plants contain hygroscopic liquids, air humidities from 70% rH and ambient temperatures from 25°C prevail or plants are exposed to temperature fluctuations of +/- 10°C.

 Adsorbers are usually mounted vertically, with the connection at the bottom.
 This type of mounting ensures that the desiccant is evenly distributed and the air inlet openings are protected from the weather, which increases the IP protection.